 In 2004, she wrote her second book.
 A memoir of mixed genre, poetry and creative non-fiction, Postcards from the Old Man and Other Correspondence from Clearwater, Minnesota, follows her early years in this little town huddled between the Clearwater and Mississippi rivers.

 Women’s strength, their ability to adapt to harsh conditions and nearly impossible situations is the focus of much of her writing, from poetry to short story to her first novel, Scruples and Drams, A Novel of Minnesota’s Main Street Women (North Star Press, May 2015).
-Her upcoming novel, a sequel to Scruples, is about Maude Porter, Clearwater’s oldest settler.
+Her sequel is about Maude Porter, Clearwater’s oldest settler.
+Pins & Needles, another in the series of Minnesota Main Street Women, published in October 2018 picks up about fifteen years later than Jennie’s story in Scruples.
+Some of the locals are buying automobiles and the telephone has now intruded into almost all residents lives.
+Maude, the protagonist is on fire though.
+Men from across the street at Pat Quinn’s Saloon cause way too many problems–drunken brawls, break-ins all over town to use the phone, now, it has become personal.
+The answer?
+Shut down Quinn’s Saloon.

 Besides longer works, she has published short stories, creative non-fiction, and poems.
-She is proud that some of her writing has earned first place awards and has been recognized with a few literary awards along the way.
-And, at heart, even though she is now retired, she considers herself a poet, novelist, researcher, a history lover, and overall, a teacher and story teller.
+She is proud that some of her writing has earned first-place awards and has been recognized with a few literary awards along the way.
+The latest one is from the United Methodist Church General Commission on Archives and History —Women in United Methodist History Research Grant– for her research and written work on the Reverend Mary MacNicholl, Minnesota first ordained woman in the Methodist faith.
+And, at heart, even though she is now retired, she considers herself a poet, novelist, researcher, history lover, and overall, teacher and storyteller.

 A Taste of Poetry